Codestian/TerraSketch/README.md

 ### Supported map tiles

-The following regions support loading satellite map tiles onto TerraSketch.
+The following regions support loading satellite map tiles onto TerrasEdit.
 You can directly trace the outlines over.
 For other regions, use Polygon Creator alongside Google Maps.

  - Singapore
  - Hong Kong